These are the 7 books I’d gift to new moms

 If you don’t have time to read the book

-Watch KC Davis’ Tedx Talk (13 minutes) How to Do Laundry When You’re Depressed.
-Listen to Good Inside’s interview with KC Davis (34 minutes), or download the Audiobook.
+Watch KC Davis’ Tedx Talk (13 minutes), listen to her Good Inside interview (34 minutes), or get the Audiobook.

 Who It’s For